PacktPublishing/Web-Development-with-Julia-and-Genie/Chapter8/TodoMVC/documentation/dashboards.md

 ```

 We have added a new dependency on the `Dates` module, as our new `date` property is a date instance.
 This means that
-we also need to declare the dependency in our `Project.toml` file, so make sure to run `pkg> add Dates` in the app's repl.
+we also need to declare the dependency in our `Project.toml` file, so make sure to run `pkg> add Dates` in the app's repl as
+well as to add `using Dates` at the top of the module, near the other `using` and `import` statements.
 We also
 define a `CATEGORIES` constant where we stored the list of possible categories.
 We then update the `Todo` struct to include the new fields,
 setting their default values to the last category in the list ("other"), today's date and 30 minutes.